 What have our Ethos Council been up to lately?

 As members of the Ethos Council, one of our roles in school is to contribute to the planning and delivery of Collective Worship.
 Each week, we reflect on the themes and content of our Monday Collective Worship assembly and write a prayer for each year group to share during their class worship the following day.
+Every prayer we write also gets added to a special book that lives on our worship table in the hall.

 Autumn Term 2021